← All guides

 Does the 40x income have to be from one job?

 Not necessarily.
-Many landlords will count combined income from roommates or co-applicants, and some consider documented secondary income.
-Ask how the building totals income before you assume you fall short.
+Many landlords count combined income from roommates or co-applicants, and some consider documented secondary income.
+But buildings differ: some judge each roommate's share or the weakest file rather than the sum.
+Ask how the building totals income before you assume you qualify or fall short.

 Do I have to decide on the spot?